-Applications for CSP can be submitted at your local field office.
+2021 CSP Classic Signup: Applications for CSP can be submitted at your local field office.
 Applications are accepted on a continuous basis.
-However, applications submitted by May 10, 2019 were considered for 2019 funding.
+However, applications submitted by May 7, 2021 will be considered for 2021 funding.

 Applying for CSP

 Applications for CSP are accepted on a continuous basis.
 However, a signed NRCS-CPA-1200 application form, must be submitted to the local field office by close of business May 7, 2021 for 2021 funding consideration.

 Conservation Stewardship Program

 Your Stewardship Goals.
 Our Assistance.

 Have you ever looked across your property and thought about elevating your land management goals?
 Maybe we can help.

 Together we can develop a plan tailored to your operation and your goals to help you increase productivity and protect the value of your land.

 Our Conservation Stewardship Program (CSP) helps you build on your existing conservation efforts while strengthening your operation.
 Whether you are looking to improve grazing conditions, increase crop resiliency, or develop wildlife habitat, we can custom design a CSP plan to help you meet those goals.
 We can help you identify natural resource problems in your operation and provide technical and financial assistance to solve those problems or attain higher stewardship levels in an environmentally beneficial and cost-effective manner.
 For example, we can look at ways to address the amount of soil lost; mitigate the impact of excess water; reduce the contribution of agricultural operations to airborne soil particles and greenhouse gas emissions; improve the cover, food, and water available for domestic and wildlife species; or promote energy efficiencies for on-farm activities.
 If you are already taking steps to improve the condition of the land, chances are CSP can help you find new ways to meet your goals.